NCT Europe 2018

 The Closing Plenary: CBRNe international cooperation is the key

 The Joint Closing Plenary concluded a successful NCT Europe 2018 event.
 Lt.
 Col. Andrea Gloria, Commander of the Italian 1stNBC Defence Battalion “Adria”; Maj.
 Peter Balazs, Chief Engineering Officer from the Hungarian Defence Forces; and Col. Burg W. Valk discussed international cooperation in CBRNe on stage.
 CBRNe threats are on the rise and the frequency with which attacks are taking place all around the world is causing concerns on the accessibility of CBRN substances and explosive precursors.
-With this in mind, the event made it clear that Europe must work hard to be a step ahead in the ever-evolving CBRNe threats.
 The parallel of the trainings and the program highlighted that multinational and multi-agency cooperation is crucial.
-All in all, NCT Europe 2018 provided the perfect opportunity to expand the CBRNe network in the region for the purpose of making this world a safer and more secure place.